Morcegao-FM/batradio/README.md

 # Bat Radio by Morcegão FM
-Costumavamos utilizar o ARIO para preparar a programação da Rádio Morcegao FM (https://www.morcegaofm.com.br/) e ele começou a travar muito nas versões mais recentes do Windows, além de não possuir features que facilitassem a montagem da programação.

-Depois de quase 5 anos com a idéia de fazer o nosso próprio "ARIO", iniciamos esse projeto.
-Este projeto serve para gerenciar uma Webradio que utilize versões do MPD e ICECAST 2.
+We always used to use ARIO Software to prepare playlists for Morcegao FM radio (http://www.morcegaofm.com.br).
+ARIO software freezes a lot in newer Windows versions or working with more recent versions of MPD Server.

+Morcegão FM team has been working on some ideas to change or create a new software suitable for Web Radios.

+After almost 5 years with the idea of ​​making our own ARIO Software, a client designed for Windows with a backend REST API to future features (like a Web Client), we started this project.
+This project serves to manage any Web Radio that uses the newer versions of MPD and ICECAST 2.

-# BatRadio Server
+## BatRadio Server

-# Windows Frontend
+## Windows Frontend
+### Version 1.2.0.6
+- Plays selected music from playlist context menu;
+- Morcegão FM icon used on shortcuts and taskbar;

+### Versão 1.2.0.7
+- Change cursor icon while playlist being updated;
+- Playlist grid scrolling improvement;

 Windows 64 bits - https://guergolet-software.s3-sa-east-1.amazonaws.com/morcegaofm/setup.exe

 ### Versão 1.2.0.6
 - Tocar a música selecionado do playlist ao clicar com o botão direito do Mouse.
 - Icone da Morcegão FM no atalho do desktop e Taskbar

-### Version 1.2.0.6
-- Plays selected music from playlist context menu;
-- Morcegão FM icon used on shortcuts and taskbar;